Sunshine sought for 2021 redistricting in Georgia

 Parent said she recently talked to Sen. Matt Brass, R-Newnan, who chairs the Senate Reapportionment and Redistricting Committee, about scheduling her bill for a hearing.
 Lawmakers could still consider the measure next spring before the redistricting process happens in summer 2021, she said.

-Parent is also sponsoring a resolution that she filed in last year’s legislative session to create an independent commission to draft the new maps, rather than lawmakers themselves.
+Parent is also sponsoring a resolution filed in last year’s legislative session that would create an independent commission to draft the new maps, rather than lawmakers themselves.
 That measure, which would ask voters to approve formal changes to the redistricting process, has stalled in the Senate.